cbhushan/bashmenot-website/pages/reference/index.md

 > Default value:       | `0`
 > Type:                | `0` or `1`

-Adds a prefix with the current time to each logged message.
+Prefixes each logged message with the current time.

 ### `BASHMENOT_TIMESTAMP_EPOCH`